dotnet/docs-maui/docs/migration/native-projects.md

 - Look for a preview release of a .NET 6+ version of the package.
 - Replace the dependency with a .NET 6+ compatible alternative.

-For information about migrating Xamarin.Essentials code in a .NET Android or .NET for iOS app, see [Migrate Xamarin.Essentials code in .NET Android and .NET for iOS apps](native-essentials.md).
+For information about migrating Xamarin.Essentials code in a .NET Android or .NET iOS app, see [Migrate Xamarin.Essentials code in .NET Android and .NET iOS apps](native-essentials.md).

 ## Compile and troubleshoot